SarahMcCoy/sarahmccoy/README.md

 ### Hi there 👋🏾

 My name is Sarah!
 Welcome to my porfolio.
 A little bit about me.
 I have a B.S. in Business Marketing from Abilene Christian University and am currently enrolled in an M.S.
 Business Analytics program with the University of North Texas.
 I have been developing my technical skills to start a career in data science.
 I took a python for data science and machine learning course where I learned how to use NumPy, Pandas, Seaborn, Matplotlib, Plotly, Scikit-Learn, Machine Learning, Tensorflow, and more!
-Currently, working on model that will predict how much an item in animal crossing will sell for based on the historical data.

 #### Fun Facts: